On the temporal tweezing of cavity solitons: Conclusions and Future Challenges

 In reference to temporal tweezing, multiple CSs can be present simultaneously and independently at arbitrary locations in a passive loop of optical fiber.
 Therefore, a relevant extension would be to add interactions of multiple CSs in the system.
-Investigating the dynamics, interactions, and tweezability of the CS by allowing for long-range soliton interactions is necessary to understand an effective treatment of a CS, each of which constitute an ideal bit in optical information processing.
+Indeed, a systematic study of the nonlinear states in the present setting and of their properties would be of interest in its own right.
+In addition, investigating the dynamics, interactions, and tweezability of the CS by allowing for long-range soliton interactions is necessary to understand an effective treatment of a CS, each of which constitute an ideal bit in optical information processing.
 It is relevant to mention in that regard that the recent review of Ref.~\cite{erki2} has summarized the extensive control that this framework enables both in the way of phase, as well as of intensity of the inhomogeneous driving field.
 Additionally, recent experiments of pulsed driving are also discussed therein towards the direction of producing flexible and efficient optical frequency combs.
-Another possible extension of the temporal tweezing study is to analyze the linearization spectrum of the system and identify the stability/instability transitions between the different states we identified.
-In this same vein, the identification of the spectrum can be used with the Galerkin approach capable of capturing bifurcations induced by changing the speed of the tweezer.
+Another possible extension of the temporal tweezing study is to analyze the linearization spectrum of the system and identify the (in)stability transitions between the different states we identified.
+This type of analysis can be extended from statically tweezed states to potential traveling ones.
 Indeed, it would be interesting to identify the co-traveling states in the case of a traveling tweezer and to identify whether the transition, e.g., from tweezing to disappearance of the pulse can be identified with a bifurcation phenomenon.
 Such directions are currently in progress and will be reported in future publications.

 \begin{appendices}